 Get Free Gift Cards

 Using free gift cards is one of my favorite ways to pay for my shopping addiction habit.
 (It’s not an addiction!
-I could stop any time I wanted!).
+I can stop any time I want!)

-In fact, last year for Christmas, Phillip and I have earned over $1,000 in free gift cards that we used at Target, Walmart, etc. to pay for our holiday season!
+One year for Christmas, Phillip and I earned over $1,000 in free gift cards that we used to pay for our holiday season!

 Getting free gift cards is really not too difficult, and it requires very little effort on your part.
-GO HERE to see my list of all of the different methods we used to make last Christmas completely debt-free without going broke!
+That’s why it’s my second simple tip to save money.

 Set Up a Gift Closet

 If you’re anything like my husband, then sometimes special days have a funny way of sneaking up on you.
-(Of course, that would have absolutely nothing to do with your six-year-old darling angel giving you his classmate’s birthday party invitation the morning of!)
+(Of course, that would have absolutely nothing to do with your 6 year old darling angel giving you his classmate’s birthday party invitation the morning of!)

-Or, if you’re anything like me, you notice toys and gifts all year long that you want to purchase but decide to wait until the holidays are closer (which always results in said gift now costing double the price).
+Or, if you’re anything like me, you notice toys and gifts all year long that you want to purchase.
+But then you decide to wait until the holidays are closer.
+And that always results in said gift now costing double the price).

 This is where a gift closet comes in handy!
-As I go through each day, I keep an eye out for sales on items that I know my family members would love.
-When something does go on sale, I purchase it right then (who cares if Christmas is five months away?) and stick it on a shelf away from sticky little hands.
+Each time I shop, I keep an eye out for sales on items that I know my family members would love.
+When something goes on sale, I purchase it right then (who cares if Christmas is five months away?) and stick it on a shelf away from sticky little hands.
 (We post about these quite frequently in our Facebook group.)